westlifezs/MulVAL/README.md

 [4] Lingyu Wang, Tania Islam, Tao Long, Anoop Singhal, and Sushil Jajodia.
 An attack graph-based
     probabilistic security metric.
 In Proceedings of The 22nd Annual IFIP WG 11.3 Working Conference on Data and Applications Security (DBSEC’08), 2008

+[5] Su Zhang, Xinwen Zhang, and Xinming Ou.
+After We Knew It: Empirical Study and Modeling of
+    Cost-effectiveness of Exploiting Prevalent Known Vulnerabilities Across IaaS Cloud.
+In: Proceedings of the 9th ACM Symposium on Information, Computer and Communications Security (ASIACCS 14), 2014.